Exquisite carving, and lush undercarving. A masterpiece. Belonging to a French collector – complete with snail, but no frog!

 Miki’s board, rare, possibly a George Wing creation given the styling of the capitals.

-Lush, deep carved harvest board including sweetcorn, painted strikingly
+Lush, deep carved harvest board including sweetcorn, painted strikingly, courtesy of Marina Anderson.

 Australian painted, with insert, mid 1900s

 Pretty escutcheon with letter ‘B’ and ribbons, renaissance style

 Dutch wedding board, 1909

 Fine harvest board, with hops, wheat and vine, courtesy of Marina Anderson

 Possibly Swiss, with ivy laurel and oak, naturalistically carved

 Prattware bread dish, mid 1900s, with Dickensian scene, motto around the border